SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 Psy Shell v0.9.9 (PHP 7.2.10 — cli) by Justin Hileman
 $
 ```
 The exploit works, however, we don't get a bash shell.
-Instead, we have a Psy Shell, which is the interpreter for PHP code, similar to python's interactive shell.
+Instead, we obtained a Psy Shell which is the interpreter for PHP code, similar to python's interactive shell.
 This means we have to execute commands using php language.

+We can try with the most common PHP calls to achieve command execution, such as system() or exec() however, these fail as they are not defined.